Outstanding Student Clinician Award

 Eligibility: Only graduate students (including students on internship) will be considered for this round of nominations.
 Graduate students must be student members of SSCP.
 The annual student membership fee in SSCP is $15.
 The membership application form can be downloaded or submitted on-line at: http://sscpweb.org/Membership

-1. biography written by the student summarizing the student’s work as a clinician and service to the field of clinical psychology (500 words maximum).
+1. A biography written by the student summarizing the student’s work as a clinician and service to the field of clinical psychology (500 words maximum).

-2. The nominee's current Curriculum Vitae.
+2. The nominee’s current Curriculum Vitae

-3. Letter of Recommendation from the nominee’s advisor/supervisor.
 The letter of recommendation should specifically speak to characteristics that make this individual stand out as an outstanding clinician.
 Examples include:

 • Effectively uses science in clinical practice (e.g., utilizing outcomes monitoring in a unique way, effectively uses the empirical research literature to guide clinical practice, clear demonstration of how their research has direction impacted their clinical work, etc.)